What Is Site Stacker — And Is It the Right Ministry Platform for Your Organization?

 4. Training and handoff — Equipping your admin and ops team to manage the platform day-to-day

-How to Know If Site Stacker Is Right for Your Ministry
+How to Know If Site Stacker Is Right for Your Organization

 Ask yourself the following questions: